Schedule maintenance downtime in ITSI

 You can view the impact of a maintenance window on associated KPIs.

 - Select a maintenance window from the Maintenance Windows lister page.

 The maintenance window details page opens, showing the specific services or entities impacted by the maintenance window.

 - Click Impacted KPIs to see a list of KPIs impacted by the maintenance window.
 KPIs that are split by entity, and thus are currently running searches against other entities that are not in maintenance mode, are listed as "Partially" impacted.
 KPIs that are not split by entity are listed as "Fully" impacted.

 When to schedule maintenance windows

-It is a best practice to schedule maintenance windows with a 15- to 30-minute time buffer before and after you start and stop your maintenance work.
-This gives the system an opportunity to catch up with the maintenance state and reduces the chances of ITSI generating false positives during maintenance operations.
+It's a best practice to schedule maintenance windows with a 15- to 30-minute time buffer before and after you start and stop your maintenance work.
+This buffer gives the system an opportunity to catch up with the maintenance state and reduces the chance of ITSI generating false positives during maintenance operations.